-The Church is comprised of individual Jews and Gentiles who have been baptised with the Spirit (indwelt) at the moment of conversion.
+The Church is comprised of individual Jews and Gentiles who have been baptized with the Spirit (indwelt) at the moment of conversion.
+They are also baptised BY the Holy Spirit into the body of Christ (the Church) (1 Cor.12:13).
 In this age the largely Gentile Church partakes of the "root and fatness" of the olive tree (Israel), but the Church is NOT "spiritual Israel".
 The Church began at Pentecost with Jews and Gentiles in ONE BODY, and to teach otherwise is confusion.

 At the end of this Church Age, at the Rapture, the Church will be removed and the Great Tribulation will begin.
-During the first half of the Tribulation Israel will again become God's witness on earth and enter into the promised New Covenant (Jer.31:31; Rom.11:25-27), the spiritual elements of which the Church now enjoys since she has been grafted into the Olive Tree during Israel's chastening from God.
+During the first half of the Tribulation Israel will again become God's witness 1on earth and enter into the promised New Covenant (Jer.31:31; Rom.11:25-27), the spiritual elements of which the Church now enjoys since she, as the "wild olive branch", has been grafted into the Olive Tree during the period of Israel's chastening from God.

-It was necessary for Israel to receive three offers of the kingdom and the instruments which God used to make those offers are a) John the Baptist, the Lord and His Disciples, b) The early Church on the day of Pentecost and c) the 144,000 Jewish "servants of our God" in the first half of the Tribulation.
+It was necessary for Israel to receive three offers of the kingdom and the instruments which God used to make those offers are:

+a) John the Baptist, the Lord and His Disciples, as recorded in the Gospels.

+b) The Apostles in the early Church on the day of Pentecost and, c) the 144,000 Jewish "servants of our God" in the first half of the Tribulation after the Church is removed at the Rapture.

 The second invitation had to be from "men of other tongues (languages) and other lips; and yet for all that will they not hear me, saith the Lord" (1Cor.14:21).
-The Church's testimony in Gentile languages began on the day of Pentecost.
+The Church's testimony in Gentile languages began on the day of Pentecost when the Apostles all preached in Gentile languages.